waste-of-kindergarten/xpython37-v0.1/python/Doc/library/asyncio-protocol.rst

 Subprocess Protocols
 --------------------

-Subprocess Protocol instances should be constructed by protocol factories passed to the :meth:`loop.subprocess_exec` and :meth:`loop.subprocess_shell` methods.
+Datagram Protocol instances should be constructed by protocol factories passed to the :meth:`loop.subprocess_exec` and :meth:`loop.subprocess_shell` methods.